Can I Keep a Fire Door Open?

 Using a Door Closer as a Hold Open Device

 You may know that the average fire door will fit with a standard door closer.
 This provides the door with a mechanism for the door to open and close.
-Yet, this does not hold or close the fire door.
+Yet, this does not hold or close it.

-A fire door closer can also be used as a mechanism to hold fire doors open, but ready to close if a fire was to occur.
+A fire door closer can also be used as a mechanism to hold it open, but ready to close if a fire was to occur.
 For this to work, the closer must have a ‘free-swing’ mode to hold the door in an open position.

 A good place for a fire door closer to be in operation is in environments where it needs a door open to reduce feelings of isolation.
 Sound activated, or radio-controlled fire door closer are available.